evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## LLM as a judge

+For more complex or nuanced checks, you can use LLMs as a judge.
+This requires creating an evaluation prompt asking LLMs to assess the text by specific criteria, such as tone or conciseness.

 {% hint style="info" %}
 **This step is optional**.
 You'll need an OpenAI API key and will incur costs by running the evaluation.
 Skip if you don't want to use external LLMs.
 {% endhint %}

-For more complex or nuanced checks, you can use LLMs as a judge.
-This requires creating an evaluation prompt asking LLMs to assess the text by specific criteria, such as tone or conciseness.

-{% hint style="info" %}
-**Recommended: pass the key as an environment variable**.
+**Pass the OpenAI key**.
+It is recommended to pass the key as an environment variable.
 [See Open AI docs](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for best practices.
-{% endhint %}

 ```python
 ## import os